TheTypoMaster/wp_marketplace/htdocs/wp-content/plugins/wptouch/themes/foundation/modules/wptouch-icons/README.txt

   site in "About" section.

-- If your project is open-source, usually, it will be ok to make LICENSE.txt file publically available in your repository.
+- If your project is open-source, usually, it will be ok to make LICENSE.txt file publicly available in your repository.

 - Fonts, used in Fontello, don't require to make clickable links on your site.
   But any kind of additional authors crediting is welcome.